 You’re amazing and unique.
 You don’t need anyone else to validate that.

 And, you’re not alone.
 Many of us have experienced this same thing at one point or another.
 If you aren’t getting anywhere, take a break, clear your mind, and reassess.
-Or seek out a career coach or a community.
-There’s nothing more powerful than personalized help to help you get unstuck and get moving in the right direction.

 Now I want to hear from you.
 Are you searching for a new job?
 Have you struggled with your job search before?
 What steps do you take to prepare yourself for a job search?